xjmusic/xjmusic/README.md

 # Laws

-  * The XJ platform has no launches.
-We pertain only to a platform spanning time, and the availability of said platform and its components at any moment in time.
-  * The XJ platform does not send or receive email.
-  * The XJ platform does not implement passwords; it relies on OAuth.
+  * There is only one code repository.
+  * This is the ultimate README in the one and only code repository.
   * Any network connection can and will fail.
+  * There are no launches, pertaining instead only to the spanning of time, and the availability of said platform and its components.
+  * The platform does not implement passwords; it relies on OAuth.
+  * The platform does not send or receive email; it relies on vendors for all external communications.

+## Workflow

   * Features are described as the desire of a person to take an action for a particular reason, e.g. "Artist wants Pattern and Phase to be named according to musical norms, in order to make the most sense of XJ as a musical instrument."
   * Bugs are described as expectation versus actual, e.g. "Artist expects to be able to list Audios after deleting an Audio from an Instrument," then:
     - DESCRIBE LIKE THIS: "I clicked the button labeled 'Turn;' I expected the Earth to turn; actually, it stood still."